McDonald's to sell its Russian business, try to keep workers | Business

 - United States

-McDonald's said Monday that it has started the process of selling its Russian business, which includes 850 restaurants that employ 62,000 people, making it the latest major Western corporation to exit Russia since it invaded Ukraine in February.
+More than three decades after it became the first American fast food restaurant to open in the Soviet Union, McDonald's said Monday that it has started the process of selling its business in Russia, another symbol of the country's increasing isolation over its war in Ukraine.

-The fast food giant pointed to the humanitarian crisis caused by the war, saying holding on to its business in Russia “is no longer tenable, nor is it consistent with McDonald's values”.

-The Chicago-based company announced in early March that it was temporarily closing its stores in Russia but would continue to pay employees.
-On Monday, it said it would seek to have a Russian buyer hire those workers and pay them until the sale closes.
-It did not identify a prospective buyer.
+The company, which has 850 restaurants in Russia that employ 62,000 people, pointed to the humanitarian crisis caused by the war, saying holding on to its business in Russia “is no longer tenable, nor is it consistent with McDonald's values.”
+The Chicago-based fast food giant said in early March that it was temporarily closing its stores in Russia but would continue to pay its employees.
+Without naming a prospective Russian buyer, McDonald's said Monday that it would seek one to hire its workers and pay them until the sale closes.

 CEO Chris Kempczinski said the “dedication and loyalty to McDonald's” of employees and hundreds of Russian suppliers made it a difficult decision to leave.